mrazomej/phd/src/chapter_05/section_09_empirical_fixes.md

 ![**Multiplicative factor in improving theoretical vs. experimental comparison of noise in gene expression.** Theoretical vs. experimental noise both in linear (left) and log (right) scale.
 The dashed line shows the identity line of slope 1 and intercept zero.
-All data are colored by the experimental fold-change's corresponding value in gene expression as indicated by the color bar.
-The
-$x$-axis was multiplied by a factor of $\approx 1.5$ as determined by linear regression from the data in [@Fig:ch5_fig11].
+All data are colored by the corresponding experimental fold-changes in gene expression as indicated by the color bar.
+The $x$-axis was multiplied by a factor of $\approx 1.5$ as determined by linear regression from the data in [@Fig:ch5_fig11].
 Each datum represents a single date measurement of the corresponding strain and IPTG concentration with $\geq 300$ cells.
 The points correspond to the median, and the error bars correspond to the 95% confidence interval as determined by 10,000 bootstrap samples.
 The Python code [(`ch5_fig30.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS30.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig30){#fig:ch5_fig30 short-caption="Multiplicative factor in improving theoretical vs. experimental comparison of noise in gene expression"}

-For completeness [@Fig:ch5_fig31] shows the noise in gene expression as a function of the inducer concentration, including this factor of $\approx 1.5$.
+For completeness, [@Fig:ch5_fig31] shows the noise in gene expression as a function of the inducer concentration, including this factor of $\approx 1.5$.
-Overall a simple multiplicative factor improves the predictive power of the model.
+Thus, overall a simple multiplicative factor improves the predictive power of the model.

 ![**Protein noise of the regulated promoter with multiplicative factor.**
 Comparison of the experimental noise for different operators ((A) O1,